-In 2020, he posted a 21-minute mystery built around a series of architectural floor plans.
-Publishers told him to make it a novel.
-That novel became Strange Houses (2021).
 Strange Pictures followed in 2022.
-Strange Buildings (変な家2, Hen na ie 2), published in Japan in 2023 and the English translation arriving in 2026, is a direct sequel to Strange Houses: the same Author-narrator, the same Kurihara, the same project of using architectural floor plans as the primary unit of forensic evidence.
+Strange Buildings (変な家2, Hen na ie 2) came out in Japan in 2023.
+The English translation arrives in 2026.
+It is a direct sequel to Strange Houses.
+It keeps the same Author-narrator and the same Kurihara.
+It also keeps the same project of using architectural floor plans as forensic evidence.

 Why This Summary and Analysis Exists